Burcu Esmersoy

-Burcu Esmersoy (born 2 October 1976) is a Turkish anchorwoman, journalist, model, occasional actress, and former beauty pageant contestant who represented her nation at Miss International in Japan.
-She received a Golden Butterfly for Best Female Presenter.
+Kamile Burcu Esmersoy (born 2 October 1976) is a Turkish actress, anchorwoman, journalist, model, occasional and beauty pageant titleholder who represented her nation at Miss International 1997 in Japan.
+She received a Golden Butterfly Award for Best Female Presenter.
 Burcu Esmersoy is one of Turkey's leading female reality show hosts and highest-paid television personalities.
 Amongst the Turkish television shows hosted by Esmersoy are Ver Fırına, Survivor, Popstar, Nedir Ne Değildir, Late Summer Night with Burcu Esmersoy, Komedi Türkiye, En Güzel Bölüm, Elin Oğlu, and Dancing with the Stars.
 As an actress, she starred in Romantik Komedi (2010), Dedektif Memoli (2011), as Aylin Youlin in Çocuklar Duymasın (2012), and as special guest star Melda in Bir Erkek Bir Kadın (2013), Turkish adaptation of the French-language Canadian comedy television series Un gars, une fille.

 Burcu Esmersoy has been the face of a variety of advertising campaigns.
 Since her debut, she has also appeared in numerous magazine covers, articles, and editorials across Turkey.